Palm Beach Property Tax Update

 How does Homestead Exemption Work?

 The Homestead Exemption is an amazing benefit that saves residents of Florida a substantial amount of money.
 This is not a one-time saving, this is year after year.
-The homestead exemption has been around for a very long time now to encourage people to become Florida residents full-time.
+The homestead exemption has been around for a very long time and rewards people that make Florida their homesteaded state.
 It is becoming more popular for people seeking to make Florida their homestead now that the federal tax laws have changed.
 Homestead exemption is becoming an even bigger benefit.
 People are moving here because it's a favorable tax state.

 How to Qualify for the Homestead

-To qualify for the homestead exemption, you need to own and occupy your Florida your permanent home as of January 1st.
-Once you have the homestead, which you have to apply with the Palm Beach County Property Appraiser's office, you can easily apply online.
-I love that you can do that.
-I mean, we get people who file at one o'clock in the morning, and I think of them at home in their pajamas.
+To qualify for the homestead exemption, you need to own and occupy your Florida your home as of January 1st and you plan to occupy the property at least 6 months and a day.
+You can apply with the Palm Beach County Property Appraiser's office, you can easily apply online.

 Benefits of the Homestead Exemption

-Everybody who is homesteaded, their assessed value just went up 1.9% this year.
-You'll see that on your notice too when you look at the market value adjustment.
-And that continues until you are no longer have the homestead benefit, which, as Lisa mentioned earlier, is when you sell.
 When you sell, your homestead goes away, and whoever buys your home does not benefit from your old homestead.
 They start fresh.
-We do what's called reset the market.
-So at that point, our office is instructed that since the seller is gone, we reset the market, and the new buyer has to start again at the market number.
-And now they can file for homestead and they can start the cap.
+The savings that the prior owner had goes away.
+At that point, the market value and assessed is reset, and the new buyer has to start again at the market number.
+They can file for homestead and they can start the cap.
 But it's at that new number.
 So you can never regain back what that old owner had.
-And that's really important.
+That's really important to understand what the potential tax liability will be for you when you buy the property.
 We get so many people who get caught in that.
-They think, "Oh, well the taxes they're only $2000," and they are way more than that.
-And that's really good appreciation.
-It's great.
-Our market is moving so well.
-It's great that homesteaders are protected for the years they live in that home, but it's not so great for the person buying in if they're unaware of this.
+They think, "Oh, well the taxes are pretty affordable," and then they are shocked when the new proposed taxes come out.

 How to Understand the Proposed Property Tax Statement